Bowdre McDowell

 Beverly Domengeaux

-On December 3, 2014, at age 80, Beverly Domengeaux opened the first of three thrift stores dedicated to raising money to feed seniors in St. Mary Parish.
+At age 80, Beverly Domengeaux opened the first of three thrift stores in St. Mary Parish, creating a sustainable source of funding to help feed local seniors in need.

 Sal Anselmo